mdtheis20/Module-One-Capstone/19_Capstone/README.md

 # Module 1 Capstone - Vending Machine Software

 You’ve been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
-They’ve released a new vending machine (Vendo-Matic 800) that is integrated with everyone’s bank accounts allowing customers to purchase products right from their computers for convenience sake.
+They’ve released a new vending machine (Vendo-Matic 800) that allows customers to purchase products right from their computers for convenience sake.
 The requirements for the application are listed below:
 1. The vending machine needs to dispense beverages, candy, chips, and gum.